cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
  - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...
  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

+## Notes

+4/12/2020
+Added a default icon and Github social image.
+Very simple but loads better than the default icon.

+First version of a Settings file selector on startup - for now I am not going to support switching settings files on the fly because I am concerned there is too much room for error with scenarios like 'you have an editor window saving when you switch settings files - what happens???', but to get to work on my next project I need to support multipe sites which this does nicely.
+Only 'new' and 'existing' are supported but put in a placeholder for recent files which I think will be key functionality.
+Nearly zero testing at this point - this is a first minimal attempt.

 4/11/2020
 Added Extract Links to all relevant lists - this immediately proved to be very useful since there were links that I thought I had saved that I had not...